 Hot Tip: The Platinum Card® from American Express comes with up to $200 of Uber Cash each year!

 No matter where in the world you are with your family, you still need to feed them!
-At home, this tends to be cheaper because you can buy groceries in bulk and cook meals at home.
+At home, this tends to be cheaper because you can buy groceries in bulk and cook meals from the comfort of your kitchen.
 Even if you do go out to eat, there is a good chance you will still eat at home for 1 or 2 other meals that day.
-When you’re on vacation, that is not the case!
+When you’re on vacation, that is not the case.

 Here are a few tips to help reduce the cost of your meals on your Disney vacation and even pay for some with points!

 Hot Tip: Park guests are allowed to bring their own food and non-alcoholic drinks to the park, which is a great way to save money on meals from the often overpriced dining options.

 Choose your hotel wisely!
 Many family-friendly Orlando hotels offer free breakfast for all guests and those that don’t often provide dining credits for elite members — like the hotels we mentioned earlier.

 A free breakfast for a family of 4 not only gives you a filling (and convenient) start to the day, but it can save you some big bucks over the course of a week.
 If you paid for the hotel with points, even better!

 Once you leave for the theme parks, you are going to be on your own for food.
 If you are a good planner, you can pack essentially as many snacks and sandwiches as you can fit in your backpack.
 If you are traveling with young kids, you are probably going to do this anyways.

 But sometimes a squished peanut butter and jelly sandwich just doesn’t hit the spot when you are walking through the Mexico Pavilion at EPCOT and you are surrounded by tacos and margaritas.

 Well, if you happen to have certain credit cards in your wallet, you can get your dining purchases reimbursed!